-- 20.-(1) The prohibitions in regulations 11 to 15 (asset-freeze etc) do not apply to anything done under the authority of a licence issued by the Treasury under this paragraph. - (2) The Treasury may issue a licence which authorises acts by a particular person only where the Treasury consider that it is appropriate to issue the licence for a purpose set out in Schedule 2.
+- 16.-(1) The prohibitions in regulations 8 to 12 (asset-freeze etc.) do not apply to anything done under the authority of a licence issued by the Treasury under this paragraph. - (2) The Treasury may issue a licence which authorises acts in relation to a designated person only where the Treasury consider that it is appropriate to issue the licence for a purpose set out in Schedule 2. - (3) A licence under paragraph (1)- - (a) must specify the acts authorised by it; - (b) may be general or may authorise acts by a particular person or persons of a particular description; - (c) may - (i) contain conditions; - (ii) be of indefinite duration or a defined duration. - (4) Where the Treasury issue a licence under paragraph (1), the Treasury may vary, revoke or suspend it at any time.